Declutter the Bathroom

 If you have 10 minutes: Entryways, as coming-and-going spots, tend to collect more than their fair share of clutter.
 Do a quick cleanup, and return items to their rightful places.

-If you have 5 minutes: Make a game of it.
+If you have 10 minutes: Make a game of it.
 Challenge your child to pick up as many items as possible in five minutes.
-If you have little ones who aren’t old enough to pick up, spend five minutes before they go to bed picking up a few things.
+If you have little ones who aren’t old enough to pick up, spend a few minutes before they go to bed picking up a few things.

-Use these done-in-five tasks to declutter your home one step at a time.
+Use these done-in-fifteen tasks to declutter your home one step at a time.

 Transfer DVDs to a CD case for more compact storage.
 Stash the cases elsewhere if you want to hang on to them.